-As a patient with Virtus Fertility Centre in Singapore, you will have access to the region’s leading IVF and fertility specialists, as well as pioneering doctors and scientists from the world’s most successful fertility Group, Virtus Health.
+As a patient with Virtus Fertility Centre Singapore, you will have access to the region’s experienced IVF and fertility specialists, as well as pioneering fertility specialists and embryolgists from the world’s most successful fertility Group, Virtus Health.

-When it comes to IVF, there is no agreed standard for reporting “success”.
-Sometimes IVF success rates are quoted per completed IVF treatment cycle - a complete IVF collection and treatment cycle can involve multiple transfers of embryos collected from the one egg collection.
+When it comes to IVF, there is no agreed standard for reporting 'success'.
+Sometimes, IVF success rates are quoted per completed IVF treatment cycle - a complete IVF collection and treatment cycle can involve multiple transfers of embryos collected from one egg collection.
 Success rates measured this way will therefore naturally be higher than success rates measured per embryo transfer.

-At Virtus Fertility Centre, we most often measure IVF success rates as clinical pregnancies (a pregnancy confirmed by a blood test and ultrasound scan, usually at around 6-8 weeks) per embryo transfer.
+At Virtus Fertility Centre Singapore, we most often measure IVF success rates as clinical pregnancy (a pregnancy confirmed by a blood test and ultrasound scan, usually at around 6-8 weeks) per embryo transfer.
 Sadly, not every pregnancy will carry to a live birth, so we also measure live births per embryo transfer.
 We report our success rates per embryo transfer as we want to give you the most realistic understanding of your chance of success following each individual embryo transfer.

 However, it is important to understand that not every treatment cycle will result in an embryo transfer.
-For some women, no eggs will be collected and, sometimes after eggs have been collected, there may be no transfer because embryos have not developed.
+For some women, no egg will be collected and sometimes after the eggs have been collected, there may be no transfer because embryos have not developed.

-It is therefore important to understand what part of the IVF treatment cycle a particular statistic is measuring.
-Even after you check this, there are factors that need to be understood before you attempt to compare IVF success rates.
+It is therefore important to understand what part of the IVF treatment cycle a statistic is measuring.
+Even after checking on this, there are factors that need to be understood before you attempt to compare IVF success rates.
 For example:

-- Check whether the data includes processes like ICSI, or includes frozen embryo transfers or only ‘fresh’ embryo transfers.
+- Check whether the data includes processes like ICSI, frozen embryo transfers or only ‘fresh’ embryo transfers.

-Virtus Fertility Centre is part of one of the world's largest fertility groups.
+Virtus Fertility Centre Singapore is part of one of the world's largest fertility groups.

-Majority of the cycles performed at Virtus Fertility Centre are frozen embryo transfers and the following table shows the clinical pregnancy rate per frozen embryo transfer, cumulative clinical pregnancy rate per egg retrieval (OPU) resulting in a frozen embryo transfer and live birth rates across four age groups at Virtus Fertility Centre for year 2016, 2017 and 2018.
+A majority of the cycles performed at Virtus Fertility Centre Singapore are frozen embryo transfers and the following table shows the clinical pregnancy rate per frozen embryo transfer, cumulative clinical pregnancy rate per egg retrieval (OPU) resulting in a frozen embryo transfer in 2021, and live birth rates in 2020 across five age groups at Virtus Fertility Centre Singapore.